Najla Ben Abdallah: Biography

-Najla Ben Abdallah born on June 16, 1980, in Tunis.
-She's a flight attendant for the Tunisair airline.
+Ben Abdallah was born on 16 June 1980 in Tunis.
+She is a flight attendant for the Tunisair airline.
 She is an ambassador of several products.

 In 2009, She started her career with advertisements.
 Najla tried her first chance in a Ramadan soap opera called Donia alongside Nadia Boussetta.
 Her first cinematic role is that of Lilly in "False Note".

 In 2012, she made the cover of the people magazine Tunivisions, then that of the Tunisian magazine E-young in November.

 In 2015, Ben Abdallah played the part of Hourya in Mehdi Hmili's film "Thala mon amour" with Ghanem Zrelli.

 In 2017, The actress participated this year in "Bolice 4" series, She also participated in a Libyan soap opera, the filmmaking place in Tunisia for security reasons.